Who can take CLEP at Shepherd University?

 - Candidates with disabilities who require accommodations must make arrangements well in advance of the test date.

-- Examinations may not be repeated within six months of the testing date.
-Scores on tests repeated earlier than six months will be canceled and test fees forfeited..
+- Examinations taken before October 17, 2014 may not be repeated within six months of the testing date.
+Examinations taken on October 17, 2014 or later may not be repeated within three months of the testing date.
+Scores on tests repeated during this waiting period will be cancelled and test fees forfeited.